-- 4.25.1.1 Capacities and classes are specified in item 4.3 of these regulations. - 4.25.1.2 Subject to the required and permitted alterations set out below, Production machines must: - Be fitted with Australian Design Rule (ADR) compliance plates for the particular machine, - Be eligible for registration in all States and Territories in which they compete, - Be of a make and model lawfully sold in Australia, - Be as constructed by the manufacturer, - Be approved by MA - 4.25.1.3 At least 200 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing the manufacturer. - 4.25.1.4 Machines approved for this class will be published at www.ma.org.au.
+- a) Capacities and classes are specified in item 4.3 of these regulations. - b) Subject to the required and permitted alterations set out below, Production machines must: - i) Be fitted with Australian Design Rule (ADR) compliance plates for the particular machine, - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Be approved by MA - c) At least 200 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing the manufacturer. - d) Machines approved for this class will be published at www.ma.org.au.

-4.25.2 Tyres
+4.26.2 Tyres